operator-framework/rukpak/internal/provisioner/plain/README.md

 └── deployment.yaml
 ```

-Note: the static manifests must be located in the root-level /manifests directory for the bundle image to be a
+> Note: The static manifests must be located in the root-level /manifests directory for the bundle image to be a
 valid `plain+v0` bundle that the provisioner can unpack.

-The `plain-v0` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making
+The `plain` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making
 the content of the bundle available in the cluster.
 It does so by reconciling `Bundle` and `BundleInstance` types that
-have the `spec.provisionerClassName` field set to `core.rukpak.io/plain-v0`.
+have the `spec.provisionerClassName` field set to `core.rukpak.io/plain`.
 This field must be set to the correct
-provisioner name in order for the `plain-v0` provisioner to see and interact with the bundle.
+provisioner name in order for the `plain` provisioner to see and interact with the bundle.

 Below is an example of the provisioner reconciliation flow: